 - are justified by supporting documentation in the patient's medical record.

-You can use the automatic exceptions process to treat beyond the cap until the patient reaches a total of $3,700 worth of treatment for the current benefit period.
+You can use the automatic exceptions process to treat beyond the threshold until the patient reaches a total of $3,000 worth of treatment for the current benefit period.
+For claims that exceed that amount, providers should continue to affix the KX modifier; however, these claims are subject to a targeted medical review.

 Losing your mind over modifiers?
 Watch our Modifier Open Forum webinar to learn how and when to use them.